-U.S. Orders Up To A Year-Long Break On Mortgage Payments
+U.S. Orders Up To A Yearlong Break On Mortgage Payments

 "Don't just miss payments and ignore the problem," Mayer says.
 "You need to reach out to your servicer.
 Tell them that you're having problems associated with coronavirus or your job and ask them to be put into a forbearance program."

-Two of the nation's largest home lenders, Wells Fargo and JPMorgan Chase, say they're working to help borrowers hurt financially by the outbreak.
+Two of the nation's largest home lenders, Wells Fargo and JPMorgan Chase, say they're working to help borrowers who've been hurt financially by the outbreak.

-Fannie and Freddie are also directing lenders to halt foreclosures, though this is more of a public health move since anyone facing foreclosure already would have run into serious financial trouble before the coronavirus started to spread in the U.S.
+Fannie and Freddie are also directing lenders to halt foreclosures, though this is more of a public health move because anyone facing foreclosure already would have run into serious financial trouble before the coronavirus started to spread in the United States.

 These moves don't do anything to help renters.
 Many municipalities are halting evictions for people who can't pay rent.
 And housing advocates hope the federal government comes up with a program soon to offer financial assistance to renters who in most cases have fewer financial resources than homeowners.